-Ratios Components of Numerator Components of Denominator For the Year ended 31.03.2022 For the Year ended 31.03.2021 % Variance Explanation by Management Current Ratio Current Assets Current Liabilities 1.00 1.11 -9.98% Debt Equity Total debt Shareholders' 13.73 12.32 11.41% Ratio Equity Debt Service Coverage Ratio Earnings available for debt service Debt service 0.03 0.06 -51.74% The holding company was in shut down for a period of 157 days during the year for changing the catalyst and also due to unfavorable market condition, which contributed to net loss of the company.
-Also the total koan due and outstanding along with interest threeon as on 31st March 2022 has been considered.
-Return on Equity Ratio Net profit after tax Shareholders' Equity -1.98 -0.27 621.78% The holding company was in shut down for a period of 157 days during the year for changing the catalyst and also due to unfavourable market condition, which contributed to net loss of the company Inventory Turnover Ratio Sales Average Inventory 16.16 20.17 -19.88% Trade Receivables Turnover Ratio Net Sales Average Trade Receivables 70.18 71.09 -1.29% Trade Payables Turnover Ratio Net Credit Purchases Average Trade Payables 9.58 7.89 21.43% •
+Ratios Components of Numerator Components of Denominator For the Year ended 31.03.2022 For the Year ended 31.03.2021 % Variance Explanation by Management Current Ratio Current Assets Current Liabilities 1.00 1.11 -9.98% Debt Equity Ratio Total debt Shareholders' 13.73 12.32 11.41% 1 7 Debt Service Coverage Ratio Earnings available for debt service Debt service 0.03 0.06 -51.74% The holding company was in shut down for period of 157 days during the year for changir the catalyst and also due to unfavourab market condition, which contributed to net for off the company.
+Also the total loan due are outstanding along with interest thereon as 0 31st March 2022 has been considered.
+Return on Equity Ratio Net profit after tax Shareholders' Equity -1.98 -0.27 621.78% The holding company was in shut down for period of 157 days during the year for changii the catalyst and also due to unfavoural market condition, which contributed to net lo of the company Inventory Turnover Ratio Sales Average Inventory 16.16 20.17 -19.88% Trade Receivables Turnover Ratio Net Sales Average Trade Receivables 70.18 71.09 -1.29% Trade Payables Turnover Ratio Net Credit Purchases Average Trade Payables 9.58 7.89 21.43%

-Net Capital Turnover Ratio Net Sales Working Capital -217.53 3.22 6665.18% The holding company's Current liability has increased in 2021-22 due to the increase of interest due on govt. loan.
+Net Capital Turnover Ratio Net Sales Working Capital -217.53 3.22 6665.18% The holding company's Current liability has increased in 2021-22 due to the increase of interest due on govt loan.
 Net Profit Ratio Net profit after tax Net Sales -0.07 -0.02 236.39% The holding company was in shut down for a period of 157 days during the year for changing the catalyst and also due to unfavourable market condition, which contributed to net loss of the company.
-Also there was a huge increase in the main nar malatal but the selling price could not have increase due to the unfavourable market conditins which resulted in net loss.
-Return on Capital Employed Profit Before Interest and Taxes (PBIT) Capital Employed -104.05 -228.80 -54.52% Return on Investment Dividend Share Price
+Also there was a huge increase in the main raw market due to the suffiguration could not have increase due to the unfavourable market conditins which resulted in net loss.
+Return on Capital Employed Profit Before Interest and Taxes (PBIT) Capital Employed -104.05 -228.80 -54.52% Return on Investment Dividend Share Price -